lammps/lammps/doc/src/fix_ave_grid.rst

 per-grid inputs in the same command.

 The grid created by this command is distributed; each processor owns the grid points that are within its sub-domain.
-This is in contrast to the :doc:`fix ave/chunk <fix_ave_chunk>` command when it uses chunks from the :doc:`compute chunk/atom <compute_chunk_atom>` command which are 2d or 3d regular bins.
-The per-bin outputs in that case are global; each processor stores a copy of the entire set of bin data.
-Thus it is better to use this command when the grid is large and a simulation is run on many processors.
+This is similar to the :doc:`fix ave/chunk <fix_ave_chunk>` command when it uses chunks from the :doc:`compute chunk/atom <compute_chunk_atom>` command which are 2d or 3d regular bins.
+However, the per-bin outputs in that case are global; each processor stores a copy of the entire set of bin data.
+Thus it more efficient to use the fix ave/grid command when the grid is large and a simulation is run on many processors.

 For per-atom mode, only atoms in the specified group contribute to the summing and averaging calculations.
 For per-grid mode, the specified